aviraljanveja/Puzzle_Solving/README.md

-This repository contains a curated list of coding problems, mainly from LeetCode.
-It is imporant to work on these, so that you get well versed with data-structures, algorithms and common problem solving patterns.
+*Coding problems, mainly from LeetCode.
+To get well versed with data-structures, algorithms and common problem-solving patterns.*